KevinBian107/ensemble-imbalanced-data/README.md

                                         criterion='entropy', max_depth=18,
                                         n_estimators=130))])
 ```

+This model pipeline takes about 50 seconds to fit.

 ## Hyperparameter Tuning
 Hyperparameter tuning is relatively simpler comparing to the transformation section.
 We performed **grid search** hyperparameter tuning with the K-fold of 5 and then found the best `max_depth` for this random forest classifier to be 18, the `num_estimators` to be 130, and the `criterion` to be entropy.
 This seems to be quite a good parameter as it performs quite well in practice, not **over fitiing** nor **under fitting**.